SU-ObjC-Team/PixelHunter/README.md

 PixelHunter
 ===========
-This library presents User Interface verifying tool for iOS applications which appears by specific gesture.
-It helps to detect differences between designers mock-ups and real application.
-The library could be embedded to an application during development stage and might be useful for project managers, QA engineers and software development engineers.
+This library presents a User Interface verifying tool for iOS applications which appears by a specific gesture.
+It helps to detect differences between designers mock-ups and the real application appearance.
+The library could be embedded to an application during the development stage and might be useful for project managers, QA engineers and software development engineers.

 ## Features